pnnl/bernstein-2017-productivity-and-diversity-2/README.md

-### Heterotrophic and primary productivity influences on multi-kingdom diversity in a hypersaline mat microbiome
+### Primary and heterotrophic productivity relate to multi-kingdom diversity in a hypersaline mat

-##### AKA, The Orchard Project, because incubations were performed in a orchard.

 Manuscript in preparation!

+This has also been called the **Orchard Project**, because incubations were performed in a orchard.

 ---